kayr/jboomerang/README.md

 This is useful when when you need to implement complex things like automatic transaction management.
 One transaction will be created per thread.

 Hovewever you can decide to create a new transaction on top of the existing one.
-Of the last transaction completes the resource falls back to the previous transaction until there are no more.
+After the last transaction completes the resource falls back to the previous transaction until there are no more.